-1.4 Whistleblowing
+1.5 Whistleblowing

 The Company encourages employees to raise any concerns that they may have about any wrongdoing at any level within the business.
-Wrongdoing in this context means any breach of a legal obligation, risk to health and safety, a criminal offence being committed, a miscarriage of justice occurring or likely to occur, damage to the environment, or an attempt to conceal any of the above.
+Wrongdoing in this context means any breach of a legal obligation, risk to health and safety or damage to the environment.